koljapohl/meet/README.md

 ## User stories

-●As a user, I would like to be able to ﬁlter events by city so that I can see the list of events that take place in that city.
+● As a user, I would like to be able to filter events by city so that I can see the list of events that take place in that city.
-●As a user, I would like to be able to show/hide event details so that I can see more/less information about an event.
+● As a user, I would like to be able to show/hide event details so that I can see more/less information about an event.
 ● As a user, I would like to be able to specify the number of events I want to view in the app so that I can see more or fewer events in the events list at once.